boroda74/TagTools/docs/ADDITIONALTAGGINGREPORTING.md

 * Excluded words *remain unchanged*, **not** become *lowercase*\!
 * You can make two or more steps by changing casing rules (and exeptions) and clicking "Reapply rules to new tag" button without saving changes to tags.
+* • "Change Case" supports presets for multistep case changing.
+There are two predefined presets, "Sentence case" and "Title Case", which are identical by functionality to corresponding VT functions.
+Click "Description" button for details.
+Also, you can record your own presets if needed.

 ### Re-encode Tag/Re-encode Tags